 Romans 5:4 (VOICE)

 Eating a Balanced Diet – To be caring to myself and and show hospitality to others.

-Eat a healthy diet – balanced and in proportionate to my body; listening to my body and caring for inner health as imperitive.
+Choose a healthy diet – balanced and in proportionate to my body; listening to my body and caring for inner health as imperative.